- Please tell us something about yourself: where and when were you born and places you lived. Where do you live now?

 - Were you involved in sports during Highschool?
 How was that experience?
 At that age, did you already entertain the idea of becoming professionally involved with sports/training?

 My Freshman year in High School I wrestled on the Varsity team but lacked the skills to be good enough so I hung it up and went back to powerlifting finishing a great High School Powerlifting Career being undefeated winning three National Championships, broke World, American, State, and till this day hold an America record I broke when I was 16yrs old.
 In the 148lb weight class at 16yrs old I squatted 448lbs, bench pressed 254lbs, and deadlifted 485lbs.

 - When and how did you decide to become a coach?
 Can you tell us a little about that choice and what it involved?
 Did your family support your decision?

-- Did you / are you involved in sports as an athlete?
+- How would you describe yourself as a child?
+Very active?
+What types of activity interested you the most?
+Did you get involved with sports at an early age?
+Did you / are you involved in sports as an athlete?
 If so, how is your experience as an athlete influence your decisions in coaching?

 - The golden question: what is your approach to training (your “training philosophy”, meaning the way to organize exercises in a program, progression, principles to observe, whatever you think defines YOUR approach)?

 When I started training at 12yrs old and seriously coached by my father at 13, I learned the discipline of technique and form.
 Marines always stood at attention lock-in-tight and every move I made in powerlifting must be synchronized to my father’s standards.
 If not, I would repeat the movement patterns till I leaned it correctly.
 It is no different than being in martial arts and no different than a baseball coach making an athlete throw over a hundred pitches while practicing.
 My father was excellent at analyzing movement and adjusting to improve mine with powerlifting exercises to accessories.